Jov4n1/Amazon-USA-Business-Analysis-SQL-Project/README.md

 ---

-# **Amazon USA Sales Analysis Project**
+# **Amazon USA Business Analysis Project**

 ---

 ## **Project Overview**
-This project aims to analyze and interpret business data of over 20,000 sales records to obtain  actionable insights that can enhance business decision-making processes in key business areas.
+This project aims to conduct an in-depth analysis of over 20,000 sales records from an e-commerce platform similar to Amazon to obtain actionable insights that drive business decision-making across key business areas.
+By leveraging advanced SQL techniques, this project addresses real-world challenges such as improving operational efficiency, identifying top-performing products, analyzing customer behavior, revenue analysis, and inventory management.

+The focus is on delivering practical insights to refine business strategies and showcase the power of data-driven solutions.

 ---